-Tesla is more than tripling the deposit required to reserve a Model 3 sedan – and this time it’s non-refundable.
-Drivers now have to lay down $3,500 in cash to secure their fully-electric vehicle, which is around 10% of its overall value.
+Tesla is more than tripling the up front costs to order a Model 3 sedan – and this time it’s non-refundable.
+Drivers now have to lay down $3,500 immediately to secure their fully-electric vehicle, which is around 10% of its overall value.

 Since its launch back in March 2016, Tesla had offered drivers in US and Canada the chance to secure their car for a $1,000 refundable deposit.
 That led to over 400,000 pre-orders, which looked tremendous to stockholders, but created a logistical nightmare for Tesla from which it is only beginning to emerge.